What have we learned from 30 years of research on the productivity of public capital?

 The researchers note that the indirect effect of public capital on employment and private capital formation, which are held constant in the estimation, are not accounted for in their metastudy.

-A related 2012 report from the RAND Corporation, “Mileage-Based User Fees for Transportation Funding,” gives an overview of mileage fee system designs and strategies for transitioning from gas taxes.
+Related research: A 2012 report from the RAND Corporation, “Mileage-Based User Fees for Transportation Funding,” gives an overview of mileage fee system designs and strategies for transitioning from gas taxes.
 For states or localities that are just beginning to consider the idea of mileage fees, awareness of these strategies can help determine whether shifting from fuel taxes to mileage fees merits further consideration.
 For jurisdictions already engaged in detailed assessments of mileage fees, these concepts can help refine system design — with the ultimate aim of reducing costs and building public support.

 Also of interest is a 2012 working paper from the International Monetary Fund, “Too Much Finance?” examined the relationship between the size of the financial-services sector — the antithesis of public-structure investments — and economic growth.
 It found that there is “positive and robust correlation between financial depth and economic growth in countries with small and intermediate financial sectors, but we also show that there is a threshold (which we estimate to be at around 80-100% of GDP) above which finance starts having a negative effect on economic growth.”
 Potential reasons include increased economic volatility, a greater probability of financial crises, and the misallocation of resources even under good economic conditions.

-Tags: infrastructure, metastudy
+Keywords: infrastructure, metastudy

 Read the issue-related New York Times article titled "Obama Pushes Plan to Build Roads and Bridges."